Have you ever made homemade seedless blackberry jam before? Now is the time to do so as blackberries are in season!

 - Once the jam is ready, leave to cool for 15 minutes.

-- Sieve the jam and place in a sterilised jar.
+- Place in a sterilised jar.
 Store in a cool dry place and refrigerate once opened.
 Enjoy!

 - Category: Jam